Occupational Safety and Health/Disaster Prevention

 Basic Approach

-In addition to establishing a security management system to prevent major accidents, the DIC Group implements prompt, effective countermeasures in the event an accident occurs.
+In addition to establishing a safety management system to prevent major accidents, the DIC Group implements prompt, effective countermeasures in the event an accident occurs.

 Framework for Promotion

-3. There was a release of material or energy (e.g., fire, explosion or implosion) from a process unit; and
+- (3)The accident caused the release of material or energy (e.g., a fire, explosion or implosion) from a process unit.

 2. Risk Assessments at Chemicals Production Facilities